-3.17 Using Offset in Re-key and Re-certify Operations
+3.18 Using Offset in Re-key and Re-certify Operations

-- The Re-key, Re-key Key Pair, and Re-certify operations allow the specification of an offset interval. - The Re-key and the Re-key Key Pair operations allow the client to specify an offset interval for activation of the key.
+The Re-key, Re-key Key Pair, and Re-certify operations allow the specification of an offset interval.

+The Re-key and the Re-key Key Pair operations allow the client to specify an offset interval for activation of the key.
 This offset specifies the duration of time between the time the request is made and the time when the activation of the key occurs.
-If an offset is specified, all other times for the new key are determined from the new Activation Date, based on the intervals used by - the previous key, i.e., from the Activation Date to the Process Start Date, Protect Stop Date, etc. - The Re-certify operation allows the client to specify an offset interval that indicates the - difference between the Initial Date of the new certificate and the Activation Date of the new certificate.
-As with the Re-key operation, all other times for the certificate are determined using - 639 the intervals used for the previous certificate. - Note that in re-key operations if activation date, process start date, protect stop date and - deactivation date are obtained from the existing key, and the initial date is obtained from the - current time, then the deactivation/activation date/process start date/protect stop date is - smaller or less than initial date.
-KMIP allows back-dating of these values to prevent this - contradiction (see [KMIP-Spec] section 3.22).
+If an offset is specified, all other times for the new key are determined from the new Activation Date, based on the intervals used by the previous key, i.e., from the Activation Date to the Process Start Date, Protect Stop Date, etc.

+The Re-certify operation allows the client to specify an offset interval that indicates the difference between the Initial Date of the new certificate and the Activation Date of the new certificate.
+As with the Re-key operation, all other times for the certificate are determined using the intervals used for the previous certificate.

+Note that in re-key operations if activation date, process start date, protect stop date and deactivation date are obtained from the existing key, and the initial date is obtained from the current time, then the deactivation/activation date/process start date/protect stop date is smaller or less than initial date.
+KMIP allows forward-dating of these values to prevent a contradiction (see [KMIP-Spec] section 4.4 for more details on how to set these date values).

-3.18 ID Placeholder
+3.19 ID Placeholder